 r.
 Subscription to any units of any approved mutual fund referred to in section 10(23D)

 s.
-Term deposits for a fixed period of not less than 5 years with a scheduled bank, and which is in accordance with a scheme 11 framed and notified
+Term deposits for a fixed period of not less than five years with a scheduled bank, and which is under a scheme 11 framed and notified

 With such a long list of options, choosing the right investment can be a daunting task, to say the least.
 The aim of any tax-saving investment is not only to lower the tax payable but also to save for the future and create a corpus of emergency funds.
 Now, you could only invest in the traditional Section 80C approved investments – like LIC and PPF – and make do with that.
 But if you want to grow your wealth, you have to invest in a tool that promises you high returns long term.
 ELSS funds have been the most preferred option in recent years for the following reasons:

 a.
-ELSS funds offer a tax deduction of up to ₹150,000 under Section 80C of the Income Tax Act
+ELSS funds offer a tax deduction of up to Rs 150,000 under Section 80C of the Income Tax Act

 b.
 These funds offer the EEE benefit – tax exemption, wealth accumulation, and zero exit load

 c.
 Further, these funds invest primarily in the equity market in a diversified manner, which gives investors a good opportunity to earn inflation-beating returns